naturalisticbrain/research-journal/research-journal/research/hbn/eFC-adhd.md

 ## Project Updates
 This project is aiming at OHBM 2024 submission (deadline: 11/17/2023)

+### 10/09/2023 - 10/13/2023
+- Subjects filteration/selection has done, see [here](https://github.com/sensein/hbn_adhd/blob/main/code/01_select_subjects.ipynb)
+- Decide to get cofluctuation matrix for each subject in the qualified QC list regardless of their ADHD diagnosis.
+The reason is that the computation is quite heavy and if we later (after OHBM) want to include more subjects, grouping them by 3 ADHD subtypes is not logically friendly to append new data (anyway, after many failed trials I decide to compute everything...)
+- The parcel-level (we use Scheafer 400-parcel 17 network) pairwise cofluctuation (shape: n_parcel, n_parcel, n_TR) per subject should be done this Saturday.
+- Created [this cute function](https://github.com/sensein/hbn_adhd/blob/58379ac1fd789e240fd603976b8e16c01466106a/code/utils/__init__.py#L1) to quickly get a given subject's movie data information

 ### 10/02/2023 - 10/06/2023
 - YC and MK met, set up timelines: